Brian-J-Moe/vitalBayes/README.md

 ### 5. CV-Based Prior Elicitation

 **The problem:** Bayesian models require prior distributions, but specifying priors on log-transformed parameters is unintuitive.
-What does σ = 0.5 on log(*L*<sub>50</sub>) mean in practical terms?
+What does σ = 0.5 on log($L_{50}$) mean in practical terms?
 Researchers often resort to "weakly informative" priors without considering whether they encode reasonable biological information.

 **Our solution:** vitalBayes uses **coefficient of variation (CV)** for prior specification.
-The CV expresses uncertainty as a proportion of the mean—a scale-invariant, intuitive quantity.
+The CV expresses uncertainty as a proportion of the mean — a scale-invariant, intuitive quantity.

 For a parameter θ with prior mean μ and CV = c:
 - The prior SD on the original scale is σ<sub>θ</sub> = μ · c